- Learn about meteorites

 - Markers, colored pencils, or other art materials

-- In Wonderstruck, both Ben and Rose discover the meteorite Ahnighito.
+Step 1: In Wonderstruck, both Ben and Rose discover the meteorite Ahnighito.
 Reread the plaque that describes the meteorite on pages 340–341.
-Ask children what else they know about meteorites.
+Ask students what else they know about meteorites.
 Where do they come from?
 What are they made of?
-List students' ideas on chart paper.
+List students' ideas on chart paper or the whiteboard.

-- Divide the class into small groups.
-Invite each group to research a famous meteorite, such as the Willamette meteorite, the Hoba meteorite, the Cape York meteorite, and the Ahnighito meteorite.
-Help groups find information about their meteorites using the Internet and the school library.
+Step 2: Divide the class into small groups.
+Invite each group to research a famous meteorite, such as the Willamette meteorite, the Hoba meteorite, the Cape York meteorite, or the Ahnighito meteorite.
+Help groups find information about their meteorites using the web and the school library.

 Step 3: Have each group member record one interesting fact about the group's meteorite (such as the meteorite's size, where it was found, and where it is today) on a slip of paper.